by Shivendra Pratap Singh | Oct 25, 2025 | Service Matters

 If the Investigating Officer or the prosecution has sufficient grounds for seeking cancellation of bail, they must file an application under Section 439 CrPC or Section 483 BNSS, as only the Court of Sessions or the High Court is empowered to cancel bail—even in cases involving bailable offences.
 Therefore, any order passed by the Magistrate cancelling bail in a bailable offence is per se illegal and without jurisdiction.

 You are advised to file a criminal revision petition either before the Sessions Court or the High Court under Section 397 CrPC or Section 438 BNSS, challenging the impugned cancellation order.
 The revisional court will have the authority to set aside the Magistrate’s order and restore the bail granted earlier, as per law.
-Magistrate can not cancel the bail in bailable offence.
+Magistrate cannot cancel the bail in bailable offence.

 Related: